 Direct Manufacturing Costs and Revenue, less Direct Manufacturing Costs.
-Direct Manufacturing Costs are comprised of the material, labour and manufacturing overhead, excluding amortization, associated with the production of SuperPolymer[®] batteries, battery packs for Electric Vehicles and research and engineering service revenues.
+Direct Manufacturing Costs are comprised of the material, labour and manufacturing overhead, excluding amortization, associated with the production of SuperPolymer[®] batteries, battery packs for Electric Vehicles, stationary grid applications and research and engineering service revenues.

-For the quarter ended September 30, 2011, direct manufacturing costs increased by \$320 to \$2,014 from \$1,694 for the quarter ended September 30, 2010 due to increased work on large format battery and engineering services related primarily to the two PHEV platforms.
+For the quarter ended September 30, 2013, direct manufacturing costs increased by \$121 to \$696 from \$575 for the quarter ended September 30, 2012 due to higher direct manufacturing costs of large format batteries.

-For the years ended September 30, 2011 and 2010, direct manufacturing costs were \$7,620 and \$3,656 respectively.
-The \$3,964 or 108.4% increase was primarily due to increased work on large format battery and engineering services.
+For the years ended September 30, 2013 and 2012, direct manufacturing costs were \$2,223 and \$5,483 respectively.
+The \$3,260 or 59.4% decrease was primarily due to lower revenue and hence related direct manufacturing costs of large format batteries.

-Revenue less Direct Manufacturing Costs was a profit of \$583 or 22.4% of revenue for the three months ended September 30, 2011 compared to \$42 or 2.4% for the three months ended September 30, 2010.
-Profit margins vary as the Company achieves milestones throughout the term of the contract.
+Revenue less Direct Manufacturing Costs was a profit of \$81 or 10.4% of revenue for the three months ended September 30, 2013 compared to \$2,844 or 83.2% for the three months ended September 30, 2012.
+Margins in 2012 was higher due to high margins on licensing revenue.